kltm/kanji-textbook-table/README.md

 Level	Chapter	Japanese	Ruby	Reading	Meaning	Section	Extra	Grammar Point	Notes
 ```

-After this initial line, all further lines are data, with the columns as described below.
+After this initial line, all further lines are data, with the columns
+as described below.
+Completely blank lines and lines where all fields
+are blank can be skipped.

 There is a special relationship between "Japanese" and "Ruby".
 The
 listed ruby is an in-order description of what kanji need to be hinted